Jerrod Sessler

-Jerrod Sessler (born August 26, 1969) is an American former NASCAR driver.
+Jerrod Sessler (born August 26, 1969) is an American far-right political candidate and former NASCAR driver.
 He drove the #4 Ford Taurus in the Whelen All-American Series and the now-defunct NASCAR Northwest Series, which also had Greg Biffle and Kevin Hamlin as drivers.

 From 1987 to 1989, Sessler was a Navy Petty Officer 3rd Class on the USS Constellation (CV-64).
 He is a Stage IV cancer survivor who maintains a vegan, raw foods diet.

+He moved to Burien, Washington in 1974 and was recognized as Burien's 1st Gold Member by Discover Burien in 2015.

 He is the founder of HomeTask.com.
-One subsidiary, Yellow Van Handyman, was recognized by Entrepreneur magazine as a "Franchise 500" firm in 2008, 2009, 2011 & 2013.
+One subsidiary, Yellow Van Handyman, was recognized by Entrepreneur magazine as a "Franchise 500" firm in 2008, 2009, 2011 and 2013.